A guide to the Gorgias GraphQL API: Use cases & alternatives

 Keep customer data synced

 With API actions like "createCustomer" or "updateCustomer", your tools can stay perfectly in sync.
 For example, when a customer gets upgraded to "VIP" status in your CRM, an API call could automatically add a "vip" tag to their profile in Gorgias.
-Going the other way, if a customer is submitting an unusual number of support tickets, an API call could flag their profile in the CRM so your customer success team can reach out proactively.
+Going the other way, if a customer is submitting a high number of support tickets, an API call could flag their profile in the CRM so your customer success team can reach out proactively.

 Automate complex workflows